GraftJS/graft/README.md

 > Pretend your components are communicating over a network even when they aren't?"
 >   -- [Solomon Hykes](http://github.com/shykes) (of Docker fame) on [LibChan](http://github.com/docker/libchan) - [[link]](https://news.ycombinator.com/item?id=7874317)

-The [Graft project](http://graft.io) formed to explore the future of the web as seen through the lens of microservice architectures.
+The [Graft project](http://graft.io) explores what the web could become,
+if we extended microservice architectures into the client.

-Grafting involves joining together parts to create a new whole.
+When you graft something, it involves joining together parts to create a new whole.
-One that is hopefully more adaptable, resilient and interesting.
+One that is hopefully more adaptable, resilient and ultimately interesting.

 ### [Explore our concepts and influences](http://wayfinder.co/pathways/5365c71219e552110093ba31/graft-full-stack-node-js-through-microservices)